PhilippFeO/telescope-filelinks.nvim/README.md

 ```

 ### Options
-The following options (with their defaults) are currently availabe:
+The following options (with their defaults) are currently available:
 ```lua
 -- The working directory to search for files.
 -- Set to your wiki directory to create links (further examples below)